Walter Asbil

-Walter Gordon Asbil (born 3 October 1932) is a retired Canadian Anglican bishop.
+Walter Gordon Asbil (October 3, 1932 – April 8, 2023) was a Canadian Anglican bishop.

-Life and vocation

-Asbil was born in 1932.
-He was educated at McGill University in Montreal, Quebec.
+Early life and education

+Asbil was born on October 3, 1932.
+He received a Bachelor of Arts from Sir George Williams University in 1954, then a bachelor of divinity from McGill University as well as a licentiate of theology from the Montreal Diocesan Theological College in 1957.

+Career

 Ordained in 1957, his first ministry position was at Aylwin River Desert.
 He held incumbencies at South Shore, Montreal, St Stephen's Montreal, St George's Sainte-Anne-de-Bellevue, Quebec, and St George's in St Catharines, Ontario.